Sonictherocketman/microblog_crawler/README.md

 Upon instantiation, or when the `on_start` method is called, provide a list of feed URLs to crawl.
 The list can be modified either during instantiation, or during this callback.
 The progress indicator will indicate the progress of the crawler through the list.
 When the crawler finishes the list, it will start over until the `stop` call is made.

-Providing a `start_time` to the crawler will cause the crawler to only callback to the `on_item` callback when an item has been found with a pubdate element value of that time or after.
-After the initial pass, the crawler will only callback to posts it has not seen before.
+Providing a `start_time` to the crawler will cause the crawler to only callback to the `on_item` callback when an item has been found with a pubdate element value of that time or later.
+Regardless of the given `start_now` value after the initial pass, the crawler will only callback to posts it has not seen before.

 Providing the `deep_traversal` option will force the crawler to crawl all past pages of a given URL (if they exist).
-By default, the crawler will parse the first 2 pages of the given URL, but will stop after that.
+By default, the crawler will parse the first 2 pages of the given URL every time, but will stop after that.

 The crawler returns Python dictionary representations of the element objects it finds in almost every callback excluding the `on_data` callback which recieves the raw text of the URL response.
 In cases where the crawler encounters an error, the crawler will pass a dictionary with the following structure to the `on_error` callback.